FANzhaoxin666/zhaoxin-team/team/index.md

 ## Alumnus
 - Zixiao Xing: CMU master, now in PetroChina
 - Bowen Wei: now in The University of Virginia
-- Qianxi Xu: now in Nanyang Technological University (bachelor)
+- Qianxi Xu: now in Nanyang Technological University
 - Jiayin Sun: now in Shanghai Jiaotong University